 - Add the flour mixture into the wet ingredients and mix until well combined.

-- Using a medium-sized cookie scoop (about 1½ inches in diameter) or a heaping tablespoon amount, scoop a ball of dough, flatten the dough in your hand to the size of your palm, push the marshmallows into the center, roll up the edges, and form a ball.180 mini marshmallows
+- Using a medium-sized cookie scoop (about 1½ inches in diameter) or a heaping tablespoon amount, scoop a ball of dough, then flatten the dough in your hand to the size of your palm.

 - Bake for 8-10 minutes, until you start to see the marshmallows poking through the top of the cookie.
 Allow the cookies to cool for 5 minutes before removing.
 Cool on a cooling rack or a sheet of parchment paper.